meekostuff/HyperFrameset/doc/Introduction.md

 HyperFrameset can run on browsers which support `history.pushState` and `MutationObserver`.
 These are available on most browsers in significant use today.
-Since `MutationObserver` is NOT supported on IE10, HyperFrameset uses `MutationEvents` on that platform.

 ### License